john-cd/rust_howto/bk/src/links/books.md

 - [Little Book of Rust Books][book~the-little-book-of-rust-books]{{hi:Rust books}}↗.
 - [Awesome Rust Books][rustbooks~github]↗.
 - [LearnRust][learnrust~github]↗: A "list of resources to learn Rust - Roadmap from beginner to advanced level".
 Includes a book section.
-- [`rust-learning`](https://github.com/ctjhoa/rust-learning)↗: A bunch of links to books, blog posts, articles, videos, etc. for learning Rust.
+- [`rust-learning`][rust-learning~github]↗: A bunch of links to books, blog posts, articles, videos, etc. for learning Rust.

 ## Essential and Official Books {#official-books}